The Turn of a Friendly Card: Release

-For the promotional efforts surrounding Turn of a Friendly Card, Woolfson reached a deal with their record company that the band would finance television advertisements themselves and recoup these costs from the company based on album sales.
-Two Japanese cassette players with stereo headphones were also set up at the HMV Oxford Street Store for one week to provide members of the public a chance to preview the album.
+For the promotional efforts surrounding Turn of a Friendly Card, Woolfson reached a deal with their record company that the band would finance television advertisements themselves and recoup these costs from the company through album sales.
+Record Business announced that television advertisements would be broadcast on London Weekend Television during early November 1980, which would be augmented by additional advertising through music trade magazines and a radio campaign on the Capital radio network via Our Price Records.

+Two Japanese cassette players with stereo headphones were set up at the HMV Oxford Street Store for one week to provide members of the public a chance to preview the album.
 Woolfson mentioned that the response from this promotional effort was "excellent" and that "only one machine was stolen."

+In the United States, the album's merchandising consisted of 24"x36" posters and 1x1 minicovers.
+The band also held a press conference at the Sheraton Hotel in Buenos Aires, Argentina, having been shifted to that venue from Ion Studios due to anticipated high attendance at the event.
+An album playback and a "questions and answers games" followed the press conference, along with what Cashbox described as a "lavish cold dinner".
+Other album previews were held in Germany and Switzerland.